Submission Guidelines

 • At the time of submission, a non-refundable processing charge of Rs 750 or US$10 must be paid.

 • Original research papers concerned with various fields of ecology, both basic and applied, are accepted from the annual/life members or non-members of the Indian Ecological Society if considered suitable by peer reviewers and the Editorial Board.
-It is presumed that the articles submitted for publication to Indian Journal of Ecology have not been previously and will not be simultaneously submitted and published in any other journal.
+It is presumed that the articles submitted for publication to the Indian Journal of Ecology have not been previously submitted and will not be simultaneously submitted and published in any other journal.

 Writing and Formatting